joonhongpark11/poker_helper/README.md

 - 2024/06/25: fixed some main.cpp.
 I decided to write down the possible actions that players can do to make more accurate ations.

+- 2024/06/26: almost done with player action.
+Hopefully can finish it by tomorrow.

 </details>